-Lord Siva is described in the Brahma-samhita to be like curd or yogurt.
+Lord Shiva is described in the Brahma-samhita to be like curd or yogurt.
 Curd is not different from milk.
 Since milk is transformed into curd, in one sense curd is also milk.
-Similarly, Lord Siva is in one sense the Supreme Personality of Godhead, but in another sense he is not, just as curd is milk yet we have to distinguish between the two.
+Similarly, Shiva is in one sense the Supreme Personality of Godhead, but in another sense he is not, just as curd is milk yet we have to distinguish between the two.

 Lord Brahma also explains that many candles lit by a single candle may all look similar, yet one candle remains the original.
 Krishna is like the original candle, because He is the source of Lord Siva and all other spiritual and material energies.

 "...and wherever the Lord is present, the goddess of fortune is also there because the goddess of fortune never lives alone without her husband.
 Therefore, victory and fortune were awaiting Arjuna, as indicated by the transcendental sound produced by the conch shell of Vishnu, or Lord Krishna."
 (Bg.
 1.14)

 "...Persons who are led by the material conception of life do not know that the aim of life is realization of the Absolute Truth, Vishnu, or Bhagavan Sri Krishna, and they are captivated by the external features of the material world, and therefore they do not know what liberation is. .."(Bg.
 2.2)